-It may not be as well known as some other forms of healthcare, but osteopathy has an important role to play in helping people to manage their health and wellbeing.
-It is one of 14 Allied Health Professions recognised by the NHS in England and offers a flexible and rewarding career for those interested in supporting the health of others.
+Osteopathy has an important role to play in helping people to manage their health and wellbeing.
+It is one of 14 Allied Health Professions recognised by the NHS in England and offers a flexible and rewarding career for those interested in supporting the health, wellbeing and performance of others.

 So what do osteopaths do?

 Osteopaths are highly trained professionals with particular expertise in the musculoskeletal system – the muscles, joints and their relationship with other systems of the body.
-Hands-on therapy by osteopaths helps to improve mobility, relieve tension, increase blood flow and optimise physical function.
-It includes manipulation of the joints, spine and connective tissues, as well as massage and stretching of muscles and ligaments.
+Osteopaths often use manual hands-on therapy to help to improve mobility, relieve tension, increase blood flow and optimise physical function.

 Who do osteopaths treat?

 People often visit osteopaths for back, neck, joint and muscle pain, for short-term issues such as sports injuries and for help with conditions such as migraines, headaches or digestive issues.
 But many patients visit osteopaths on a regular basis to help manage chronic conditions such as arthritis and to maintain their overall wellbeing.
 This is because osteopaths are highly people-focused, taking the time to understand every patient as an individual.
 Building long-lasting, health-improving relationships with patients is one of the pleasures of the profession.

 Osteopaths may also work in areas such as professional sports, working to prevent injuries, improve performance and aid recovery when musculoskeletal issues occur.